yuxingzh/blockchain_paper/README.md

 A survey on the security of blockchain systems[Future Generation Computer Systems 2020]

 Security enhancement technologies for smart contracts in the blockchain: A survey[Transactions on Emerging Telecommunications Technologies 2021]

+SoK: Research Perspectives and Challenges for Bitcoin and Cryptocurrencies[IEEE S&P 2015]